AdobeDocs/cc-everywhere/src/pages/guides/review/index.md

 <InlineAlert slots="text" />

-We aim to review your integration within 10 business days of submission, and will let you know if it is accepted, or if any changes need to be made.
+We aim to review your integration within 10 business days of submission, and will let you know if it is accepted, rejected, or if any changes need to be made.

-## Review criteria
+## Our review criteria

 Our reviewers will assess your submission based on a variety of factors, including: